SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 ### Track page views in UIKit

-View controllers commonly represent screens in a UIKit application.
-The ``PillarboxAnalytics`` framework provides a streamlined way to associate page view data with a view controller by having it conform to the ``PageViewTracking`` protocol:
+For UIKit, use view controllers to represent screens and associate page view data by conforming to the ``PageViewTracking`` protocol.

+#### Example: Home view controller tracking

 ```swift
 final class HomeViewController: UIViewController {